Bekalah/tesseract-bridge/README_RENDERER.md

    - Tree-of-Life nodes and paths
    - Fibonacci curve
    - Static double-helix lattice
-4. If `data/palette.json` is absent, the header reports the fallback and a calm inline notice is drawn on-canvas while defaults are used.
+4. The octagram canvas (`#opus`) paints immediately, so visitors perceive the chapel geometry even if hero art or network requests stall.
+5. If `assets/art/black-madonna-altar-1600.webp` is present, the manifest loader displays it; otherwise `#hero-art` shows a calm fallback note while the octagram remains visible.
+6. The header status line reports palette or hero-art fallbacks as they happen, and `renderHelix` writes the same notes onto the geometry canvas.

 ## Palette
 `data/palette.json` structure: